Bakunawa0/ticketSite/README.md

 # Movie Ticketing Project

 You'll find the site files here.
 To import the database, run XAMPP and go to [PHPMyAdmin](http://localhost/phpmyadmin).
+Create a new database called `movie_ticketing`.
 From there you can then click the `Import` tab, choose the `.sql` file in this repo, scroll to the bottom of the page, and hit `Import`.

 ## Could we actually try to use Github this time?